equinor/fusion-app-iPad/README.md

 ```

 ## Backend
 The backend is built using .NET 5.0.

+Swagger documentation for the backend can be found [here](https://backend-fusion-app-ipad-dev.playground.radix.equinor.com/swagger).

 To start the backend locally, you need to provide the client secret from
 azure app registration.